Rahaf-Mohamad/RulesEngine_Scala/README.md

 ### Discount Calculation

-Discounts are calculated based on the following criteria:
+Discounts are calculated based on the following rules:

 - **Days to Expiry**: Orders with fewer than or equal to 29 days remaining are eligible for a discount.
 - **Product Category**: Orders containing products categorized as "Cheese" or "Wine" receive specific discounts.